 Historically, we have granted equity awards to our named executive officers in conjunction with significant transactions and in conjunction with a named executive officer's initial hire or promotion to an executive position.
 Additionally, we have granted equity awards to our named executive officers annually to further align the interests of our executives with those of our stockholders.
 We have provided this equity compensation to reward performance as well as to promote retention through delayed vesting.
-However, we believe that by weighting total compensation in favor of discretionary and performance-based bonuses, we have appropriately rewarded individual achievement while at the same time providing incentives to promote company performance.
+However, we believe that by weighting total compensation in favor of discretionary and performance-based bonuses, we have appropriately rewarded individual achievement while at the same time providing incentives to promote Company performance.
 In addition to stock options and deferred shares (referred to herein as restricted stock units), the 2012 Omnibus Equity Incentive Plan (the "2012 Plan") provides for the issuance of share appreciation rights, restricted shares, performance shares and other share based awards.
 In the future, we may consider granting other forms of equity to our named executive officers.
 For additional information regarding our 2012 Plan, see Item 11.
 "Executive Compensation-2012 Omnibus Equity Incentive Plan."

 We adopted the 2012 Plan as insufficient shares were available under the 2006 Stock Option Plan (the "2006 Plan"), which was adopted in November 2006, in order to provide an incentive to employees selected by the board of directors for participation.
 In connection with the adoption of the 2012 Plan, we terminated the 2006 Plan, and no further awards will be granted under the 2006 Plan.
-The termination of the 2006 Plan will not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan will continue to govern outstanding awards granted under the 2006 Plan.
+The termination of the 2006 Plan did not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan will continue to govern outstanding awards granted under the 2006 Plan.
+The outstanding options under the 2006 Plan were fully vested as of December 25, 2016